ASTR 1210 (O'Connell) Study Guide

 The result is that q grows continuously and at an ever

-See the figure to the right (click for enlargement)
+The figure to the right shows a typical exponential function (click

 The same formulation applies to a number of real-world situations.
 For